apache/kvrocks-website/community/contributing.md

 - Check out the Kvrocks roadmap in [Projects](https://github.com/apache/incubator-kvrocks/projects/2) and [Discussions](https://github.com/apache/incubator-kvrocks/discussions) and pick the parts you are familiar with to contribute.
 - Keep up to date with Redis developments and feel free to contribute any features that exist in Redis and are missing in Kvrocks.

-## Participate in the Community and Become a Committer
+## Participate in the community and become a committer

 As you find tasks to start participating in the community, you will gradually learn about the workings and practices of the community.
 Here are some tips to help you feel more comfortable in the community: